-Numerical Parameterization.
-In order to proceed with the computation of the Sieverding configuration, a 3D computational domain corresponding to a single blade channel is chosen (Fig. 3).
+In order to proceed with the computation of the Sieverding configuration, a 3D computational domain corresponding to a single blade channel is chosen, Fig. 3.
 The characteristic dimensions of the domain are provided in Fig. 3 along with the typical blade dimensions given in Table 1.
-Note that top, bottom, and side boundaries of the computational domain are assumed periodic in agreement with the experimental findings.
-Inlet and outlet flow boundaries are positioned far enough from the profile to limit their impact on the predictions: i.e., respectively located 0.5 $c{\rm ax}$ upstream the leading edge and 1.5 $c{\rm ax}$ downstream the trailing edge.
+Note that top, bottom and side boundaries of the computational domain are assumed periodic in agreement with the experimental findings.
+Inlet and outlet flow boundaries are positioned far enough from the profile to limit their impact on the predictions: i.e. respectively located $0.5 c{ax}$ upstream the leading edge and $1.5 c{ax}$ downstream the trailing edge 1.
 Finally, a no-slip adiabatic wall condition is applied at the blade surface.
 Details on the quantities prescribed and the type of boundary condition used are summarized in Table 2.

-The initial set of numerical predictions are obtained by use of the same fully structured mesh presented in Fig. 4 and which is composed of 500,000 hexahedra distributed around the blade in five block-structured domains with coincident interfaces except at the periodic boundary conditions which are noncoincident and are treated through a no-match condition.
-The numerical scheme is
+The initial set of numerical predictions are obtained by use of the same fully structured mesh presented on Fig. 4 and which is composed of 500,000 hexahedra distributed around the blade in five block structured domains with coincident interfaces except at the periodic boundary conditions which are noncoincident and are treated through a no-match condition.
+The numerical scheme is second order in space and relies on an implicit integration based on a finite-volume approach.
+Turbulent closure relies for RANS and URANS on the classical $k - \omega$ model [17] with no specific treatment at the wall other than the limiting procedure proposed by Zheng et al. [18].
+Indeed, with the grid generated here, typical mean y^+ of the first flow cells of the wall are estimated at 5 guaranteeing reasonable quality boundary layer estimates provided that the turbulent model behaves adequately in these regions of the flow 2.
+LES and URANS computations